tforbus/mean-todo/Readme.md

 This is todo list application used as a tutorial for illustrating how to create a MEAN stack application.

+I structured this project in the same way a larger project might be structured.
+Normally you probably wouldn't write such a small app this way.

 ## To run
 ```
 npm install
 node app
 ```

-## Things not covered so far
-- cookies
+## Todo
-- user authentication / authorization
+- User authentication / authorization